 When you contact a translator or translation agency about a certified translation, they should first ask you what you need the translation for.

-Although the responsibility for meeting the requirements for documentation and obtaining the correct level of certification lies with the translation purchaser, not the agency, the agency or translator should be able to advise on the best course of action.
+The responsibility for meeting the requirements for documentation and obtaining the correct level of certification lies with the translation purchaser, not the agency.
+However the agency or translator should be able to advise on the best course of action.

 If the translation is from English to another language for submission at a foreign government body, you will need to check the requirements stipulated by this official body.
 Every country has its own set of rules relating to certified translation and failure to comply with these could lead to your translation being rejected.

 Once you have discussed your project and agreed exactly what you need as part of the certified translation, the translator or translation agency will take a copy of your original document for their records and so that they can carry out the translation.